energy-code/academic/content/post/WFH_C19.md

 # Tools and Resources

 This section provides a curated list of tools for working remotely.
-A more extensive and updated list of resources can be found here: <span style="font-size:4em;">[Working Remotely - Resource Guide](https://docs.google.com/document/d/1-75jR8WHM7_jJBulkSJ_tqca2BvKKfdHWALTEkGOYoE/edit?usp=sharing)</span>
+A more extensive and updated list of resources can be found here: *[Working Remotely - Resource Guide](https://docs.google.com/document/d/1-75jR8WHM7_jJBulkSJ_tqca2BvKKfdHWALTEkGOYoE/edit?usp=sharing)*

 ## Wellness